BitFi-Labs/BitFi-gitbook/developer/epoch-and-ratio/README.md

 BitFi uses epochs as price update intervals.&#x20;

-At the end of each epoch, BitFi updates the exchange rates for bfBTC - BTC and bfUSD - Underlying Assets.
+At the end of each epoch, BitFi updates the exchange rates for bfBTC - BTC and pbfUSD or hbfUSD - bfUSD.

 {% content-ref url="epoch-updates.md" %}
 [epoch-updates.md](epoch-updates.md)